 Starving Babies Campaign

-NuDay runs a critical emergency program for baby milk and food baskets, serving vulnerable families and individuals in Eastern Ghouta.
-By collaborating the aid distribution, NuDay is providing necessary baby milk and food relief for young children on the ground, ensuring that aid is delivered in a transparent way.
+NuDay ran a critical emergency program for baby milk and food baskets, serving vulnerable families and individuals in Eastern Ghouta.
+By collaborating the aid distribution, NuDay provided necessary baby milk and food relief for young children on the ground, ensuring that aid was delivered in a transparent way.

 Syrian Forum USA operates child-friendly space through its specialized institution - Ihsan for Relief and Development and besieged Eastern Ghouta.
 They provide recreational and psychosocial support for more than 400 young children on a regular basis, as well as various services and training for their families.